 We cannot consider the balance of evidence without acknowledging the evidence that was excluded by the summary judgment that preceded the trial.
 Based on this complete “balance of evidence” I contend it is reasonable to describe the appalling trial of Richard D. Hall in the following terms.

 Hall was not allowed to present the evidence that would have shown that the claimants accounts of where, when and how they sustained their injuries were highly dubious.
+Thus, he was barred from providing the evidence that would have shown he was conducting investigative journalism and not harassing anybody.
 The claimants were supported and protected—favoured—by the High Court at every stage of the litigation.

 Hall was brought before the High Court for no apparent reason.
 Opportunities to engage in alternative dispute resolution and avert the need for a trial were seemingly, deliberately hobbled by the prosecution.
 The trial should have properly been heard in a minor administrative court.
 There was seemingly some undisclosed need to test the claim in the High Court.